Your Medicare Coverage

 Medicare Part B (Medical Insurance) covers medical nutrition therapy (MNT) services and certain related services.
-A Registered Dietician or nutrition professional who meets certain requirements can provide these services.
+A Registered Dietitian or nutrition professional who meets certain requirements can provide these services.
 But, only your doctor can refer you for these services.
 MNT services may include:

 If you're in a rural area, you may be able to get MNT through telehealth.
 A Registered Dietitian or other nutrition professional in a different location would provide the service.

 If you get dialysis in a dialysis facility, Medicare covers MNT as part of your overall dialysis care.

 People with Part B who meet at least one of these conditions:

 - Have diabetes

 - Have had a kidney transplant in the last 36 months

 People with Part B must get a referral from their doctor for the service.

 Your costs in Original Medicare